-COMET-TAIL is a Phase III randomized, open-label, multi-center, non-inferiority trial designed to evaluate the efficacy, safety, and tolerability of the intramuscular administration of sotrovimab.31 The trial included adults and adolescents (12 years and up) with (n=376) participants receiving the 500 mg dose of intramuscular sotrovimab and (n=378) participants receiving the 500 mg dose of IV sotrovimab.39 For the primary endpoint, a 3.5% non-inferiority margin for the upper-bound of the 95% confidence interval (CI) was established for the trial in conjunction with input from the FDA.^{31,38}
+COMET-TAIL is a Phase III randomized, open-label, multi-center, non-inferiority trial designed to evaluate the efficacy, safety, and tolerability of the intramuscular administration of sotrovimab.
+The trial included adults and adolescents (12 years and up) with (n=376) participants receiving the 500 mg dose of intramuscular sotrovimab and (n=378) participants receiving the 500 mg dose of IV sotrovimab.
+For the primary endpoint, a 3.5% non-inferiority margin for the upper-bound of the 95% confidence interval (CI) was established for the trial in conjunction with input from the FDA.

-We identified a Phase IIa and a Phase II/III randomized, double-blind, placebo-controlled trial of molnupiravir as well as a Phase III, open-label RCT in India of a generic formulation of molnupiravir supported by a generic drug licensee.
-The Phase IIa study evaluated the effect of molnupiravir on viral load, safety, and tolerability.40 The pivotal trial for molnupiravir, MOVe-OUT, included a Phase II portion and a Phase III portion.
-The Phase II portion served as a dose-finding study and was followed by the Phase III portion of the study, which evaluated the 800 mg dose of molnupiravir (the authorized dose in the EUA).41 In this review, we focus on the Phase III portion of the trial and refer to this Phase III portion as "MOVe-OUT."
-We obtained results from this Phase III portion from an interim data analysis and a final data analysis from an FDA Advisory Committee Meeting and from a peer-reviewed publication.^{12-14,42} Information on the Phase IIa trial is included in Section D2 and Tables D5, D10, D15, and D22 of the Supplement.
+We identified a Phase IIa and a Phase II/III randomized, double-blind, placebo-controlled trial of molnupiravir.
+The Phase IIa study evaluated the effect of molnupiravir on viral load, safety, and tolerability.
+The pivotal trial for molnupiravir, MOVe-OUT, included a Phase II portion and a Phase III portion.
+The Phase II portion served as a dose-finding study and was followed by the Phase III portion of the study, which evaluated the 800 mg dose of molnupiravir (the authorized dose in the EUA).
+In this review, we focus on the Phase III portion of the trial and refer to this Phase III portion as "MOVe-OUT."
+We obtained results from this Phase III portion from an interim data analysis and a final data analysis from an FDA Advisory Committee Meeting and from a peer-reviewed publication.
+Information on the Phase IIa trial is included in Section D2 and Tables D5, D10, D15, and D22 of the Supplement.